 I want this Candy Bar Brownie Pie on your radar before Halloween so that when you are swimming in pillowcases full of candy bars, you have an idea for how you can use them all up.
-Maybe using up leftover Halloween candy isn’t a problem in your household – it wouldn’t be in mine – but in case you want to get creative with your candy stash just for fun, I have a few recipes lined up for you.
+Maybe using up leftover Halloween candy isn’t a problem in your household – it wouldn’t be in mine – but in case you want to get creative with your candy stash just for fun, I have a few recipes lined up for you, and it starts with this Candy Bar Brownie Pie.

 For me, I actually go out and buy Sam’s Club-sized bags of candy bars in August to put together Halloween recipes for you, and I’m lucky if enough of it lasts to get the recipe made.
 I often have to go back out to buy more candy for making Halloween recipes because sweets never last in my house. #guilty.